datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 ------------------------

-Only now, several weeks into the DataLad-101 course does your room mate realize that he has enrolled in the course as well, but hasn't yet attended at all.
+Only now, several weeks into the DataLad-101 course does your room mate realize that he has enrolled in the course as well, but has not yet attended at all.
 "Oh man, can you help me catch up?" he asks you one day.
 "Sharing just your notes would be really cool for a start already!"